InDesign: Paragraph Styles vs. Character Styles

 A Character Style is a collection of character formatting that can be applied to words or individual characters.
 You can apply and standardize font types and sizes even setup HTML tagging.

-A Paragraph Style includes Character Style attributes plus paragraph level formatting.
+Paragraph styles in InDesign include Character Style attributes plus paragraph level formatting.
 Basically you have all the power of the Character Style plus spacing and indents, tabs, column spanning and GREP Styling.
-You can also nest a Character Style inside a Paragraph Style to give you even more control over your text.
+You can also nest a Character Style inside an InDesign Paragraph Style to give you even more control over your text.

 Half the battle is knowing where to start.
 So, pick your style and set up those sheets.
 You will thank yourself later.